JRCSTU/CO2MPAS-TA/README.rst

 <https://joinup.ec.europa.eu/community/eupl/og_page/eupl-compatible-open-source-licences>`_
-with all major open-source licenses, whether "permissive"[1]_ or "copylefted"[2]_, but *usually* EUPL must be applied on the resulting combination (one certain exception is GPL family of licenses, where GPLs win over).
+with all major open-source licenses, whether "permissive"[1]_ or "copylefted"[2]_, but *usually* EUPL must be applied on the resulting combination (one certain exception is the GPL family of licenses, where GPL takes precedence).

 The *ALLINONE archive* contains many python libraries installed in its standard python -folder, (``co2mpas_ALLINONE-XXX\Apps\WinPython\python-YYY.amd64\Lib\``)